 Using a pastry brush, lightly coat each piece with egg wash, Place baking sheet in oven and turn oven temperature to 425F bake for 15 minutes.

-At the 10 minute mark, turn oven temperature down to 350F and bake for another 10 minutes, until nice and golden brown.
-If they're starting to get too dark then remove.
+At the 15-minute mark, turn oven temperature down to 350F and bake for another 10 minutes, until nice and golden brown.
+If they're starting to get too dark then remove them.
 Transfer to a cooling rack.
 Take a small paring knife and pierce a small hold on the sides--this will let out any moisture.
-Then after 15 minutes, they're ready to eat.
+Allow them to cool for 15 minutes.

 To Make the Chocolate Sauce: